jonaprieto/agda-prop/README.md

 $ git clone http://github.com/jonaprieto/agda-prop.git
 ```

-Add the path of this library to your library manager file, usually
-located in `~/.agda/libraries`.
+Add the path of this library to your library manager file, located in `~/.agda/libraries`.
 For instance, my file looks like:

 ```bash
 $ cat $HOME/.agda/libraries